DinizMaths/mlops2023/Python_Essentials_for_MLOps/Project_03/README.md

 Optimization is a very important step in the machine learning pipeline.
 It is the process of finding the best set of hyperparameters for a model.
 Hyperparameters are the parameters that are not learned by the model.
 They are set by the data scientist before training the model.

+The data used in this project is the [Forest Fires](https://archive.ics.uci.edu/dataset/162/forest+fires)

 # 📦 Instalation

 To reproduce this project, you need to clone this repository: